dtyree77/project/Step-By-Step.md

 ## 5. Create a README.md file in your project

-In your project edit a file called 'README.md' and put this line in it, changing your username and project name to be the same as your github username and project name
+In your project edit a file called _README.md_ and put this line in it, changing your username and project name to be the same as your github username and project name

 ```